-The EU mercury strategy, launched in 2005, addresses in particular mercury emissions to air, an export ban for mercury and certain mercury compounds and restrictions on products containing mercury and industrial processes using mercury.
+To address further mercury use and pollution, the Community Strategy concerning Mercury was adopted in 2005 and reviewed in 2010.
+It focuses, in particular, on mercury emissions to air, on banning export of mercury and of certain mercury compounds and on restrictions on mercury-added products and industrial processes using mercury.

-As mercury is not stopped by international borders, the EU also endeavours to address the global challenges of mercury.
+As a long-range transboundary pollutant, mercury can affect areas located thousands of kilometers away from the sources of emissions.
+Accordingly, the EU has also endeavoured to address the global challenges posed by mercury, hence dedicating 7 of the actions foreseen in the Community Strategy concerning Mercury on measures to be implemented on the international level.
 Considerable progress has been made in this respect.
-Spearheaded by UNEP, the United Nations Environment Programme, this international process has resulted in 2013 in the international Minamata Convention, named after the Japanese town where the worst ever case of mercury pollution happened in the years 1950.
+Spearheaded by UNEP, the United Nations Environment Programme, an international negotiation process resulted in the signing by 127 countries and the Union of the Minamata Convention on Mercury, named after the Japanese town where the worst ever case of mercury pollution happened in the years 1950.